District of Columbia Department of Licensing and Consumer Protection

 • File Date

-District of Columbia entity information page displaying registration details and agent address
+District of Columbia BOSS entity information page showing status and registration details

-Examine the entity details, organization date, and registered agent contact.
+Examine the entity, jurisdiction, report, and registered agent sections.

 Step 6